Eriklps/shopping-cart/README.md

 Shopping Cart

-I'm working on this project to learn about JavaScript. 📚
+I'm worked on this project to learn about JavaScript. 📚

 <p>
   <img src="assets/preview1.png" alt="project" width="100%">